-Amy is an Associate and Technical Development Director.
-She joined Silman in 2000 and in more than two decades of experience, she has worked on many of the firm’s most complex and challenging projects, recent examples being the new Whitney Museum of American Art in New York, NY, and the Institute for Contemporary Art at Virginia Commonwealth University in Richmond, VA.
+Amy joined Silman in 2000.
+Over the past two decades and counting, she has worked on many of the firm’s most complex and challenging projects; notable examples being the new Whitney Museum of American Art in New York, NY, and the Institute for Contemporary Art at Virginia Commonwealth University in Richmond, VA.

 In her role as Technical Development Director, Amy works to advance the firm’s knowledge sharing efforts firmwide.
 She leads an internal Technical Advancement Group, which is a rotating group of engineers who are dedicated to developing methods, resources, and knowledge capture processes, with the goal of improving and expanding the firm’s technical capabilities.